-MicroRNA molecule may serve as biomarker, target for brain metastases in breast cancer patientsFebruary 5th, 2013 in Cancer /
+MicroRNA molecule may serve as biomarker, target for brain metastases in breast cancer patientsFebruary 5, 2013 in Medicine & Health / Cancer

 Researchers have identified two molecules that could potentially serve as biomarkers in predicting brain metastases in patients with breast cancer, according to data published in Cancer Research, a publication of the American Association for Cancer Research.